 Unfortunately, no official parenting manual exists and not all parenting issues have such an obvious answer.
 Giving advice on what to do in college is one of those cases.
 Deep down inside every parent knows there is such a thing as a crappy major – one with poor odds of finding gainful employment after college.
 Many can’t or don’t want to admit their child won’t be the exception to the rule.

-Once you take into account the natural tension that exists with trying to convince a college-aged kid to do anything, you have a recipe for an oversupply of philosophy majors entering the workforce with no idea what they can do.
+Once you take into account the natural tension that exists with trying to convince a college-aged kid to do *anything*, you have a recipe for an oversupply of philosophy majors entering the workforce with no idea what to do with themselves.